HSZemi/mahlowat/README.md

 # Weal and Woe
+### I cannot get the Vote-O-Mat up and running

+A pity!
+Check out [Troubleshooting](#troubleshooting).
+If this does not work, ask a friend.
+If this person also cannot help, [open an issue](https://github.com/SilvanVerhoeven/vote-o-mat/issues) (and hope it gets noticed).

 ### I want to report a bug

 Great!
-[Open an issue](https://github.com/HSZemi/mahlowat/issues) (and hope it gets noticed).
+[Open an issue](https://github.com/SilvanVerhoeven/vote-o-mat/issues) (and hope it gets noticed).

 ### I want to fix a bug

 Great!
-[Issue a pull request](https://github.com/HSZemi/mahlowat/pulls) (and hope it gets noticed).
+[Issue a pull request](https://github.com/SilvanVerhoeven/vote-o-mat/pulls) (and hope it gets noticed).

 ### I want to complain / say thanks

-I am always happy to receive success stories (or stories of failure for that matter) at mahlowat@hszemi.de
+I am always happy to receive success stories (or stories of failure for that matter) at silvan.verhoeven@student.hpi.de